-The Center for Independent Documentary was founded in 1981 to collaborate with independent producers to create films and videos on issues of contemporary social and cultural concern.
-These programs have been broadcast nationally and locally on public and cable television, won numerous awards, and are in distribution to educational markets worldwide.At a Massaachusetts state house ceremony, the Center was awarded the “Commonwealth Award” as Outstanding Cultural Organization in Massachusetts by the Massachusetts Cultural Council for excellence, dedication, and vision in giving voice to independent New England documentary filmmakers and for broadening the audience of this medium.
-CID is a 501(c)(3) organization committed to transparency and providing our donors with complete information about the use of funds contributed to our organization.
-To view information related to our tax status or to see our tax returns, please visit our listing on Guidestar (our tax id is 04-2738458).Contact Us:
+The Center has been awarded the “Commonwealth Award” as Outstanding Cultural Organization in Massachusetts by the Massachusetts Cultural Council for excellence, dedication, and vision in giving voice to independent New England documentary filmmakers and for broadening the audience of the medium.
+CID is a 501(c)(3) organization committed to transparency and to providing our donors with complete information about the use of funds contributed to our organization.
+To view information related to our tax status or to see our tax returns, please visit our listing on Guidestar.
+Our Tax ID is 04-2738458.

-Susi Walsh, Executive Director ext.
-700
+Susi Walsh, Executive Director:

 With the late Fred Simon, Susi is the co-founder of the Center for Independent Documentary and remains the driving force behind the organization.
 A filmmaker in her own right, she is also a founding board member of the Massachusetts Production Coalition and has been recognized by Women In Film & Video with an “Image Award” and an “Imaginnaire Award” for her work with independent filmmakers.
 She holds a degree in Interrelated Media Design from The Massachusetts College of Art and Design.